Murder of Rebecca Kunash: Charges and trial

-Re-trial
+Retrial

-On April 8, 1982, the Florida Supreme Court allowed Jennings's appeal and ordered a re-trial due to trial procedural errors.
+On April 8, 1982, the Florida Supreme Court allowed Jennings's appeal and ordered a retrial due to trial procedural errors.

-The re-trial took place before a different jury in July 1982.
-Kunash's parents, who came to court as witnesses, reportedly expressed that the re-trial re-opened their wounds and brought back the pain of losing their daughter.
+The retrial took place before a different jury in July 1982.
+Kunash's parents, who came to court as witnesses, reportedly expressed that the retrial reopened their wounds and brought back the pain of losing their daughter.

-On July 15, 1982, the jury once again found Jennings guilty of the original charges of first-degree murder, kidnapping, sexual battery and burglary, although he was acquitted of one count of sexual battery.
+On July 15, 1982, the jury once again found Jennings guilty of the original charges of first-degree murder, kidnapping, sexual battery, and burglary, although he was acquitted of one count of sexual battery.
 Shortly after the conviction of Jennings, his lawyers expressed that they would appeal.

 On July 16, 1982, by a majority vote of 9–3, the jury recommended that Jennings should be given the death penalty for murdering Kunash.
 Prior to his formal sentencing, Jennings requested to be declared as a mentally disordered sex offender to gain eligibility for psychiatric treatment, but his request was denied by the trial judge.

-On September 3, 1982, Circuit Court Judge Clarence Johnson formally imposed the death penalty for Jennings on the charge of first-degree murder, as well as three consecutive life sentences for the remaining charges of kidnapping, sexual battery and burglary.
+On September 3, 1982, Circuit Court Judge Clarence Johnson formally imposed the death penalty for Jennings on the charge of first-degree murder, as well as three consecutive life sentences for the remaining charges of kidnapping, sexual battery, and burglary.

 On July 12, 1984, the Florida Supreme Court rejected Jennings's second appeal.